Skip to content

 Default: None.

-:param supersampler: Scaler used for supersampling before anti-aliasing.
-If False, no supersampling
+supersampler: Scaler used for supersampling before anti-aliasing.
+If False, no supersampling is performed.
+If

 (alpha=0.125, beta=0.25, vthresh0=12, vthresh1=24, field=1).

-If None, applies a median-filtered bilateral smoother to clean halos
+VideoNode, or None.
+If None, applies a median-filtered bilateral smoother to clean halos created during

-:param show_mask: If True, returns the edge detection mask instead of the processed clip.
+show_mask: If True, returns the edge detection mask instead of the processed clip.
+Default: False

 """